ipselium/cpyvke/README.md

 *cpyvke* is still in developpement and may present unexpected behavior !

 * cpyvke : crash when "brutal" resize
-* kd5 : crash when client asks a kernel change
+* cpyvke : double 'q' to close panel when <TAB> is used

 - - -

 ## TODO

+* cpyvke : Send multilines code and add completion
+* cpyvke : Use ExplorerMenu with ClassWin
+* cpyvke : mainwin : config file !
 * cpyvke : Kernel manager : implement dead kernel restart
-* Starting kernel options (matplotlib backend in configrc)
-* utils.kernel.is_running : slow - to improve !
+* cpyvke.utils.kernel.is_running : way too slow - to improve !